-Is there a bus or train station nearby?
+- Is there a bus or a train station nearby?

 Great Victoria Street Train Station and the Europa Bus Centre are located on Great Victoria Street, next door to the Grand Opera House.
-Rail services are available on the Bangor, L/Derry, Larne and Portadown lines and cross-border Enterprise services to Dublin are also available.
+Rail services are available on the Bangor, L/Derry, Larne and Portadown lines, and cross-border Enterprise services to and from Dublin are also available from Belfast Central Station.
 The Europa Bus Centre provides services across Northern Ireland.
 Timetables can be viewed at www.translink.co.uk or contact 028 9066 6630 for further information.

 Click here for a list of hotels in Belfast.

 There is no formal dress code for attending a show at the Grand Opera House, other than the prohibition of sporting jerseys such as football shirts.

 The Box Office is open Monday to Saturday, from 10.00am – 5.00pm.
 Opening hours on Sundays and Bank Holidays may vary, depending on the performance schedule across these dates.

 BT Openzone Wireless Internet is available free of charge throughout the Grand Opera House.

 - What facilities do you have for disabled customers?

 There is level access to the front of the Grand Opera House, with lift access to all floors.
 Toilets are situated at every level and are equipped with grab rails, sink lever operated taps, low level mirrors and pull cord alarms.